 Family Justice Center

-A Family Justice Center is a multi-disciplinary where everyone works together in the best interest of the child.
-The police, social services, doctors and nurses, child psychologists all work together under the same roof in a organised in a child-friendly setting.
+A Family Justice Center is a multi-disciplinary center where everyone works together in the best interest of the child.
+The police, doctors, nurses, child psychologists and government agencies all work together under one roof in an organized child-friendly setting.

 What happens at The center?

-The forensic interview is conducted by a specially trained police officer or a clinical psychologist, supported by a police officer helping to reduce re-traumatisation and to gather the best evidence, by putting the child or young person’s emotional needs first.
+The forensic interview is conducted by a specially trained clinical psychologist, supported by a police officer.
+This method helps to reduce re-traumatization while gathering the best evidence and putting the child’s needs first.

 SEXUAL ABUSE IN CHILDREN IS A MAJOR, GLOBAL PROBLEM AND WE CANNOT LOOK AWAY.

 We must acknowledge that this is happening, not only in Aruba but in our own country, town, school, daycare and neighborhood.
-We must give all the children a voice.
+By highlighting the problem in Aruba, we raise global awareness to give all the children of the world a voice.

 Support the children in Aruba by donating now.
-You can also share our mission with your network.
-Or dare yourself to talk about hard issues with your family and friends.
+You can also share our mission with your network, or dare to talk about hard issues with your family and friends.
 All change begins with us – and it begins by shedding light on those dark topics we often hide under the rug.

 life stories from SURVIVORS

-Meet the brave women who have dedicated their lives to help others heal and read their life stories.
-We are proud to host them here in our open space, where every child and woman has a voice.
-And note the importance in listening and acknowledging what has happened to the child.
-If you are a survivor and want to share your story with us we are honored to listen to you, email us here at email@example.com.
+Meet the brave women who have dedicated their lives to help others heal by sharing their stories.
+We are proud to give them a voice in our open space - every woman and child has a voice here and we acknowledge the importance of listening.
+If you are a survivor and want to share your story, email us at firstname.lastname@example.org.

-Patricia, survivor of years of sexual abuse from early years until she was 14.
+Meet Patricia, the survivor of years of sexual abuse until she was 14.

-Meet Amanda Kullenberg, survivor of 4.5 years of sexual abuse.
+Meet Amanda, the survivor of 5 years of sexual abuse.

 The perpetrator is often a family member, a relative or close friend to the family

-The problem is generational and the abuser has a background of being abused as a child
+The problem is generational and the abuser tends to have a background of being abused as a child

-The problem exist and is the same all over the world
+The problem exists and is the same all over the world

-The most important is to acknowledge that it exists and listen to the child
+The most important thing is to acknowledge the issue, let the child be heard and fight for justice

-A center for abused children to receive justice and treatment to enable healing
+A center for abused children to receive treatment and justice to enable their healing